County cricket

-Inter-county cricket matches are known to have been played since the early 18th century, involving teams that are representative of the historic counties of England and Wales.
-Since the late 19th century, there have been two county championship competitions played at different levels: the County Championship, a first-class competition which involves eighteen first-class county clubs among which seventeen are English and one is from Wales; and the National Counties Championship, which involves nineteen English county clubs and one club that represents several Welsh counties.
+Inter-county cricket matches have been played since the early 18th century, involving teams that are representative of the historic counties of England and Wales.

+Two county championship competitions have existed since the late 19th century at different levels: the County Championship, a first-class competition which involves 18 clubs, of which 17 are English and one is from Wales; and the National Counties Championship, with 19 English clubs and one club representing several Welsh counties.

+County clubs have also played limited-overs competitions since the 1960s.
+The first edition of the Gillette Cup in 1963 was the world's first List A cricket tournament.
+The Sunday League existed from 1969 to 2009, mostly as a 40-overs-per-side league.
+The 2003 Twenty20 Cup was the world's first Twenty20 tournament.
+Currently, the main limited-overs county competitions are the One-Day Cup, Women's One-Day Cup, T20 Blast and Women's T20 Blast.

 History

-County cricket started in the eighteenth century, the earliest known inter-county match being played in 1709, though an official County Championship was not instituted until 1890.
+County cricket started in the 18th century; the earliest known inter-county match was played in 1709, though an official County Championship was not instituted until 1890.

 Development of county cricket

-Inter-county cricket was popular throughout the 18th century, although the best teams, such as Kent in the 1740s or Hampshire in the days of the famous Hambledon Club, were usually acknowledged as such by being matched against All-England.
+Inter-county cricket was popular throughout the 18th century, although the best teams, such as Kent in the 1740s and Hampshire in the days of the famous Hambledon Club, were usually acknowledged as such by being matched against All-England.
 The most successful county teams were Hampshire, Kent, Middlesex, Surrey and Sussex.
-There was, however, often a crossover between town and county with some strong local clubs tending at times to represent a whole county.
+There was, however, often a crossover between town and county, with some strong local clubs tending at times to represent a whole county.
 Examples are London, which often played against county teams and was in some respects almost a county club in itself; Slindon, which was for a few years in the 1740s effectively representative of Sussex as a county; Dartford, sometimes representative of Kent; and the Hambledon Club, certainly representative of Hampshire and also perhaps of Sussex.
 One of the best county teams in the late 18th century was Berkshire, which no longer has first-class status.